CPAtoCybersecurity/csf_profile/README.md

 - Export your entire assessment database to a CSV file
 - Include all control details, observations, scores, and action plans
 - Generate date-stamped files for version control
-- Create reports that can be shared with stakeholders
-- Use the data in Excel for further analysis and charting
+- Add it to the companion Excel template for reporting

 To export your data, click the "Export CSV" button in the controls view.
 The file will be automatically downloaded with a filename that includes the current date.